- Home

 Compliance requirements

-Businesses must transmit invoice data to the government’s InvoiceNow platform to comply with the mandate requirements.
+Suppliers and buyers must transmit invoice data to the government’s IRAS platform through the InvoiceNow infrastructure.

 Want to learn more about e-Invoicing compliance?